JBHarvey/UMovie/USAGES.md

 - `UMovie/index.html#watchlists`: While in connected mode, links to the user watchlist page.
 - `UMovie/index.html#user`: While in connected mode, links to the user account page.

-Authentication is essential in order to access any content of the collections or the private user settings.
+Authentication is essential in order to access any content of the application.
 Otherwise, the only page you can see is the login page (index.html).

 ## Search bar

 The included search bar allows a connected user to search throughout the content of the whole application, for instance the different movies, tv shows, actors and users.
 The different genres can be changed in the menu of the movies result and the tvshows results.
 When a category is chosen, a research will be done for all the items in this genre available.
-If none of the 4 options is selected, it will searc for movies and tvshows by default.
+If none of the 4 options is selected, it will search for movies and tvshows by default.

 ##Searching for actor

-If you make a research to find an Actor, there will be actor without picture and/or description.
-The reason to that is that we are getting those informations from TheMovieDataBase and Imdb and it doesn't contain every actors from the uMovie API.
+If you make a research to find an Actor, there might be actors without picture and/or description.
+The reason to that is that we are getting some information from TheMovieDataBase and Imdb and it doesn't contain every actor from the UMovie database.
 ''Bonjour, veuillez l'expliquer dans votre document de remise,  mais pour moi c'est acceptable. '' -Vincent Séguin